emilyantosch/shc_pr3_vl/SOL2/slides_3/main.typ

 #outline(depth: 1)

 = Introduction
 == Where Are We Now?
+#slide[
   - Last time we dealt with the imperative concepts of the Java programming language.
   - You can now
     - use simple data types in Java,
     - control program flow with control structures and loops, and
     - convert data types.
   - Today we'll cover *Classes and Objects*.
+]

 #slide[
   1. Imperative Concepts